chrisyalamov/regulatory-doc-extraction-py/README.md

 # Regulatory Document Data Extraction

 > [!NOTE]
 > This project was done as part of a recruitment coding exercise.
+A complete summary of my approach to completing the exercise is available in [Walkthrough.pdf](./Walkthrough.pdf)

 This program extracts data from two tables in a regulatory document (.pdf) by the Thai FDA, containing various conditions for manufacture, distribution and importation of specially-controlled substances (cosmetics category).